MariaGamero/TFM-ReasonsforEmployeeTurnover/README.md

  - #### **why are our best and most experienced employees leaving prematurely?**
  - #### **using machine learning tools, try to predict which valuable employees will leave next**

+# Personal Motivation
+HR theme has always interested me so, I have done my best to include it and address this project to.
+Although it has not been easy to find HR information, I feel confortable with the dataset and very excited.

 # Data Description
 For HR analysis it will use a popular dataset called: "HR_comma_sep.csv"

-# Brief description of columns in DataSet:
+## Brief description of columns in DataSet:
-satisfaction_level,last_evaluation,number_project,average_montly_hours,time_spend_company,Work_accident,left,promotion_last_5years,sales,salary

 - **Satisfaction_level** :Employee satisfaction level